-Heresies are overcome by denying them 4:4-6
+Heresies are overcome by rejecting them 4:4-6

-The recipients of the epistle had not welcomed false doctrines but had denied them.
+The recipients of the epistle had not welcomed false doctrines but had rejected them.
 They had thus overcome the temptation of the false doctrine.
 It was not their own wisdom that had kept them safe but God’s love.
 God had protected his own.
 And even though the instruction pushed by the teachers of heresy suited very well with people’s thinking – of course instruction inspired by the will of the world suits the world – there was still a group of God’s children who had been safe from stumbling.
 The apostolic word is God’s word: those to whom God opens it, hear the apostles.
 Those who deny God, deny also the apostolic word.
 The limit is as clear-cut and simple as that.

 Again, we learn many things about heresies.
 People may well find a heresy, unlike the word of God, to their liking.
 A false preacher may be greatly honoured among us, because right doctrine is often very offensive to our sinful nature.
 It would be easier to give in and abandon the biblical doctrine – but then God himself would be thrown aside!
 What is at stake is very concrete: whoever rejects the apostolic word rejects God also and is in the power of a deceiving spirit.